facebook/react-native-website/website/blog/2018-12-21-state-of-react-native-community.md

 ### What awaits ahead 🎓

 As explained above, over the past 6-8 months, the [React Native Community organisation](https://github.com/react-native-community) has been used by core contributors to take more ownership over the development of React Native, and enhance the collaboration with Facebook.
-But this always lacked the formal structure that similar projects have for their plugin libraries.
+But this always lacked the formal structure that similar projects may have in place.

 By enforcing a set of standards for all the packages/repos hosted in it, providing a common place for all the maintainers to help each other and providing quality code, this organisation can set the example for everyone in the larger developer community.